hashicorp/waypoint-examples/kubernetes/go-multiworkspace/README.md

 A Vault cluster is required.
 Its api address must be reachable from pods in your dev and prod namespaces.
 The best way to set this up is by configuring the [Vault Kubernetes auth method](https://www.vaultproject.io/docs/auth/kubernetes), and the Waypoint Vault config sourcer using [Kubernetes auth](https://www.Waypointproject.io/plugins/vault#kubernetes_role).

-This also presumes that dev and prod exist in vault under a KV secrets engine named `config`, with the path `gomultiapp/{dev,prod}/config.yml`
+This also presumes that dev and prod exist in Vault under a KV secrets engine named `config`, with the path `gomultiapp/{dev,prod}/config.yml`

 This has been tested with an [HCP Vault](https://cloud.hashicorp.com/#vault) cluster peered to the AWS VPC that contains the EKS cluster.